firstbatchxyz/dria-blog/docs/factory/graph_builder.md

 ---
 categories:
 - Software Engineering
-description: Generate a graph of concepts and their relationships using a Singleton task in Dria client.
+description: Generate a graph of concepts and relationships in AI using the GenerateGraph tool with Python and Dria.
 tags:
-- graph generation
+- GenerateGraph
 - Artificial Intelligence
-- concept mapping
+- Python
-- Dria client
+- Data Visualization
-- machine learning
+- Ontology
 ---

 # GenerateGraph